-Sports photography is all about capturing the action.
+Sports photography settings are all about capturing the action.
 But that isn’t always easy.
 Everything moves fast, and the athletes aren’t going to slow down so you can take a picture.

 A lot of the skill comes from knowing the sport and clicking your shutter at the right moment.
 But your camera settings are just as important when photographing sports.
-You need to know about the exposure triangle: the shutter speed, aperture, and ISO.
+You must know the exposure triangle (shutter speed, aperture, and ISO).
 And knowing about burst mode is important too.

-Here are our tips for capturing super-sharp sports photography.
-Once you’re through with this article, you’ll be the master of your sports photography camera settings and you’ll never miss a goal, try, or home run.
+Here are our tips for capturing super-sharp sports photos.
+After reading this article, you’ll never miss a goal, try, or home run!

 A fast shutter speed is vital for sports photography.
 There’s always a risk of motion blur when you have fast-moving subjects.
 And if you’re photos are blurry, the viewers won’t be able to see the action.

 Using a fast shutter speed reduces the risk of motion blur.
 You should think of 1/500 s as your minimum speed.
-You’ll need to go to 1/1000 s or faster for cycling and motorsports.
-If your subjects move faster, you’ll need a faster shutter speed.
+You need to go to 1/1000 s or faster for cycling and motorsports.
+If your subjects move faster, you need a faster shutter speed.

 Shutter priority mode is a good option for sports photography.
 It’s a semi-automatic mode that lets you control the shutter speed.
-You can keep your shutter speed as fast as you need it while the camera takes care of the aperture and ISO.
+Keep your shutter speed as fast as you need it to be while the camera takes care of the aperture and ISO.

 If you get some test shots during the pre-game warmup, great!
-But remember, when the whistle blows, everyone will be moving at full pace.
+But remember, everyone moves at full pace when the whistle blows.
 You might need a faster shutter speed for the actual event.

 The bokeh effect is the blurred quality in the background or foreground of some photos.
 It’s the result of a shallow depth of field.
 And to get a shallow depth of field in your photos, you need to use a wide aperture.

-Using a wide aperture like f/2.8 or f/1.4 will give you a shallow depth of field.
-And this will give your photos that soft blur in the background.
-And as long as your focus is correct, your subject will still look sharp.
+A wide aperture like f/2.8 or f/1.4 gives you a shallow depth of field.
+And this gives your photos that soft blur in the background.
+And as long as your focus is correct, your subject still looks sharp.

 Using a wide aperture also allows you to use a fast shutter speed.
-A wide aperture lets more light through, so you can capture a perfect exposure when you use a fast shutter.
-I wouldn’t go for aperture priority mode, however.
-You need to keep your shutter speed fast.
+A wide aperture lets more light through.
+So you can capture the perfect exposure when you use a fast shutter.
+But I wouldn’t use aperture priority mode.
+It’s best if you use a fast shutter speed.

-The maximum aperture of a telephoto might be f/5.6 instead of f/1.4.
-But the magnification effect of a telephoto lens means you can still achieve the bokeh effect in your sports photography.
+The max aperture of a telephoto might be f/5.6 instead of f/1.4.
+But the magnification effect of a telephoto lens means you can still achieve a bokeh effect.

 3. Increase Your ISO Settings for More Light

 There’s nothing more pleasant than shooting a cricket match on a summer day.
 But you’re never guaranteed sunshine.
 And sports events aren’t always outside or during the day.
-You’ll have to cope with dark conditions during those night shoots or indoor events.
+You must deal with dark conditions during those night shoots or indoor events.

-Increasing your ISO setting is the best way to get the most out of your camera when shooting sports in difficult conditions.
-And when conditions are dark, you need as much light as possible.
+So what’s the best way to get the most out of your camera when shooting sports in difficult conditions?
+Increase your ISO settings.
+When conditions are dark, you need as much light as possible.

-You’ll probably be using a wider aperture, which gives you more light.
-But when you need fast shutter speeds, the ISO also needs to increase.
+You’ll probably use a wider aperture, giving you more light.
+But the ISO also needs to increase when you need fast shutter speeds.

 The higher you go with ISO, the higher the risk of digital noise.
-But even with beginner DSLR cameras, you can push the ISO to 1600 and maintain excellent image quality.
-If you’re using a more advanced camera, you can go even higher and still capture fantastic sports photos.
+But even with beginner DSLR cameras, you can push the ISO to 1600.
+This helps maintain excellent image quality.
+You can go even higher if you use a more advanced camera and still capture fantastic sports photos.

 A good autofocus system is a great feature for sports photographers.
-You already have to think about aperture, shutter speed, and ISO while keeping your eye on the game.
+You must consider the aperture, shutter speed, and ISO while keeping your eye on the game.
 With manual focusing on top of that, your head will spin.

 Autofocus systems on modern cameras work best in high-contrast situations.
-It’s easy for your camera to lock on when there’s a clear difference between the subject and its surroundings.
+Camera autofocus is easier, with a clear difference between the subject and surroundings.
 The difficulty comes when light and contrast are low.

 Many professional-level cameras have advanced autofocuses.
-They will lock onto a moving subject and track them across the frame.
-They’ll ensure you get some great shots no matter how fast they’re moving.
+They lock onto a moving subject and track them across the frame.
+They ensure you get some great shots no matter how fast they move.

 Autofocus systems in lower-level cameras aren’t as reliable.
 They need more contrast to work well.
 This means you might need to find the best vantage point with better contrast to take your sports photos.